GED Test Results

 GED is a global test with local standards....

 It is conducted in many formats and under various rules.
 Every state in the US has a different expectation from the candidates and therefore has different cut-off scores for them.
 Every student has to remember to check the state-wise or territory-wise minimum cut off scores before taking the tests and expecting a diploma.
 The diploma is given only to those individuals who have passed all the five tests and is awarded under the rules of the different states.
 There is no doubt, an expected minimum average score which is universal, has been discussed in the points that follow.

 The GED Test Results....

 GED test results can be discussed under a few categories.
 These pointers will help you understand them:

 - There are five tests namely Language Arts/Reading, Language Arts/ Writing, Social Studies, Science and Mathematics.

 - The different test scores are expressed in averages as well as percentiles.

 - The average scores are derived by taking the test scores of all the test-takers and arriving at a comparative average.

-- GED average scores for all the five tests have to be a minimum of 450.
+- The average scores for all the five tests have to be a minimum of 450.

-- GED test results have a total average of 2250.
+- The score should have a total average of 2250.
 This means that the total of all the different test-wise scores should be 2250 or more.
 Thus, the score requirements are dual.
-You may have passed the individual tests but you still do not qualify as pass for GED unless you score the minimum total average score of 2250.
+You may have passed the individual tests but you still do not qualify as pass unless you score the minimum total average score of 2250.

 - These are not simple numbers because it is not a simple test.
 You have to aim to exceed the minimum cut-offs in each of the five tests to get a good total score that exceeds 2250.

-- This expression of average scores is not the only form of your GED test results.
+- This expression of average scores is not the only form of your results.
 They are also expressed in percentiles.

 - Percentiles are numbers expressed in a percentage value.
 Percentiles are a mathematical way to express numbers, in comparison, on a scale of 100.